 Avatar Flight Of Passage

 Like Soarin at Epcot, you fly into “a screen” but it is so much better.
-As my sister put it, it is like “Soarin on crack” but even that doesn’t accurately describe it.
+We’ve even heard it referred to as “Soarin on crack” but even that doesn’t accurately describe it.
 The sights, sounds, smells and more are perfect for the whole family!

-Since Avatar Flight of Passage is one of the most popular Animal Kingdom rides (wait times can sometimes surpass three hours!), it would be a good idea to use your FastPass on this ride.
+Since Avatar Flight of Passage is one of the most popular Animal Kingdom rides (wait times can sometimes surpass three hours!), it would be a good idea to use Genie+ and grab a Lightning Lane here.

 The guides actually drive your safari truck, you aren’t on a track.
 The animals, from elephants and lions to gators and zebras, are all very real and move about the ride at will.
 There are many times when your safari truck must stop because there is a giraffe crossing the road or standing in the middle without moving.